-8. Eighty-eight percent of consumers who are satisfied with the special benefits offered by a retailer’s premium loyalty program will likely choose that retailer over a competitor that is offering a lower price.
+8. Ninety percent of consumers who are satisfied with the special benefits offered by a retailer’s premium loyalty program will likely choose that retailer over a competitor that is offering a lower price.

 If you do get the benefits right and, the value is there for your members, a premium loyalty program becomes a very powerful thing.

 In a world where choices are unlimited and competition is tougher than ever, it’s still possible to protect your customers.